elephantscale/es-training-new/future-courses/Industrial-IoT.md

 # Industrial Internet of Things
 * (Class code CBS202)

 ## Duration:
  * 2 days

 ## Audience:
  * Executives, Managers, Project Leads, and Architects.

 ## Prerequisites:
  * Keen interest in cybersecurity
  * Familiarity with programming in at least one language

 ## Format:
 * Lectures and hands-on labs.

 ## Technology Requirements
  * Laptop
  * Good internet connection to connect to remote labs.

 ## Course Outline

- * Understand and apply fundamental concepts and methods related to the fields of information technology and security.
+ * Understand and apply fundamental concepts and methods related to the fields of information technology and Industrial Automation and Control Systems (IACS) cybersecurity.
  * Align overall
 organizational operational goals with security functions and implementations
      - The role of managers, hackers, and developers
-* Protecting assets
+* Protecting IASC assets against different security threats
 * Implement system security
    - Application of security design principals
    - Application of appropriate security control mitigations for vulnerabilities present